 What is a Micro-Influencer?

 A micro-influencer is defined as an influencer with a following of 1K-100K followers.
 It has been proven that micro-influencers are able to connect with and relate to their audiences more effectively than macro-influencers with larger followings.
+They are able to engage with more of their audience using software that allows for real-time messaging (you can learn more about this here) as there are smaller numbers.
 Just because an influencer has an impressive number of followers does not mean that those followers are truly engaging with their content.

 Why Work with Micro-Influencers?